tdignan87/TraceSense/README.md

 DATABASE_URL | Value from your variables file SECRET_KEY | Value from your variables file
 DEBUG | False
+EMAIL_PASS | Value from your variables file
+EMAIL_USER | Value from your variables file STRIPE_PUBLIC_KEY | Value from your variables file STRIPE_SECRET_KEY | Value from your variables file STRIPE_WH_KEY | Value from your variables file

 (Please note if your using Stripe then you will need to set up relevant config vars for that.)